 One of the richest people in California, Mark Zuckerberg, is another famous and successful billionaire who dropped out of Harvard University.
 His wealth is derived from Meta Platforms, a parent company of Facebook, Instagram, and WhatsApp, among other subsidiaries, from his dorm room.

 Zuckerberg visited his alma mater to deliver the commencement speech to the class of 2017; he was then conferred with an honorary degree.

 Estimated Net Worth: $60 billion each

-Charles and David Koch are brothers that made their name known on the world’s billionaires list together.
+Charles and David Koch are brothers who made their name known on the world’s billionaires list together.
 Charles attended the Massachusetts Institute of Technology in the 1950s and David in the 1960s.
-The Koch brothers both had an undergraduate education and master’s degrees.
+The Koch brothers both had undergraduate education and master’s degrees.